surya-uppuluri/DSAlgos/src/main/java/surya/practice/geeks/stack/README.md

   | 13 | | | | | |
   | 14 | | | | | |
   | 15 | | | | | |

+ ## Applications of stack
+1. Function calls
+2. Checking for balance of paranthesis
+3. Reversing items
+4. Infix to infix/postfix
+5. Evaluation of postfix/prefix
+6. Stock span problem and its variations
+7. Undo and Redo operation (Forward/Backward in web-browsers)